MargusS/HouseRenting-Ionic-Express-Multer/README.md

 4. - While libraries are dowloading, import - *db.example.sql* - in your your Database Management Software (MySQL Workbench recommended)

+5. - Create folder - *public/images* - inside backend

-5. - In your integrated backend terminal execute:
+6. - In your integrated backend terminal execute:

 ```
 npm run nodemon

 ```

-6. - In you frontend integrated terminal execute:
+7. - In you frontend integrated terminal execute:

 ```
 ionic serve